19 & Dangerous: Background

 In 2020, Ayra Starr signed a record deal with Mavin Records, and began recording material for her debut project.
 The following year, she released her eponymous debut EP which became a commercial success and would pave the way for her next project.
-In an interview with Niji Magazine about what the future holds, Ayra Starr said, "Honestly, I just want my music to resonate with as many people as possible.
-I want people to feel heard through my music."
-She further revealed to 1883 Magazine that "[she] want[s] to make more music and see what happens by God's grace."

 During the week of 11 July 2021, she announced plans to release her debut studio album.
 On 19 July, she posted the teaser trailer for the new album on social media, revealing the title as 19 & Dangerous and its release date to be 6 August.
 Ayra Starr explained how the album got its title in an interview with NotJustOk, she said: "I didn't want it to be 20 & Dangerous, I wanted 19 & Dangerous and always knew for the past two years.
 I knew even before Mavin that for my first album, I wanted to release it at 19 and have it titled 19 & Dangerous."
 She also stated that she chose the word "Dangerous" to express how career-ready and goal-oriented she is.

 The lead single from 19 & Dangerous, "Bloody Samaritan", was officially released on 30 July 2021, two days after its premiere on BBC Radio 1Xtra.
 On 4 August 2021, Ayra Starr unveiled the album's cover art and tracklist alongside its pre-order.
 On 6 August, shortly after the album's release, the title of the sixth track was changed from "Underwater" to "In Between" on physical and digital stores worldwide.
 Ayra Starr told Vincent Desmond of OkayAfrica that the album is a "message", adding "I want people to know that I am not scared, I'm prepared, I'm ready for this.
 I've been preparing for this my whole life.
 The Ayra Starr EP, my first project, was more like an introduction to Ayra, it was a prologue.
 This album is chapter one."